 Diva Guhawa (Cave of Mahinda) there are more than 60 granite caves within the borders of the monastery complex, they had been used by the Buddhist monks.
 There is some writing in some of the caves done in early days with Brahmi-letters.

 Pokuna (bathing place)

 After the Ambasthala Dagoba towards the western direction of it is the flight of steps which leads to the pond.
-It was used by the monks who were in the monastery in early days.
-The pool was cut into a solid rock and it is guarded by mythical five hooded cobra.
+It was used by the monks who were in the monastery in the early days.
+The pool was cut into solid rock and it is guarded by mythical five hooded cobra.

 Large spacious hall intended to be used for dining and could accommodate a large number of monks.
-There are gruel boat and rice boat still in the spacious room that was used in early days.
+There are gruel boat and rice boat still in the spacious room that was used in the early days.

 Next to the dining hall is the assembly hall of the monastery complex.
 The building was in square shape and built using stone pillar.
 There are four entrances to the building North, East, West and South.
 The seat in the middle of the building located above the rest of the seats and intended to be used by senior monks.

 This place is identified as the place, where the first sermon took place on the island in 3rd century BC.
 On top of the mountain is the Ardhana gala (invitation stone).
 Mountain which holds the Aradhanagala is located on the other side of the Dagoba.
 Mahasayais one of the main religious monuments of the Monastery that is built in the water bubble shape.